MILL5/yocto/README.md

 #### Child Containers ####

 A child container is great for supporting custom lifetime management within your application.
 For example, an application that requires a user to login has a custom lifetime from login to logout.
-Creating a child container after a user logs in is a great way to keep track of types and instances.
-Registering all types used when a user is 'logged in' in a child container is a great way to do maintain your application.
-You get memory management once the user logs out by simply disposing of the child container.
-Lastly it helps with correctness.
-Using a child container for a custom lifetime like "login-to-logout" prevents a developer from accessing state they should not after the user has logged out.
+Creating a child container after a user logs in and disposing it after a user logs out is a great way to track types and instances.

 #### Memory Management ####

 Singleton and PerThread instance lifetimes are managed by the container.
 When the container is destroyed, so are the Singleton and PerThread instances.
-Multi-instance support is "in the works".
+This includes calling Dispose() on those objects that support IDisposable.

+We now do instance tracking for Multi-instance objects that support IDisposable.
+We use weak references to allow instances to be cleaned up.
+However, if an instance was not cleaned up (i.e. resource leak) and the container is being disposed, we will call Dispose() for you.

 #### Assembly Registration ####